AnishKochhar/PlaylistCreator/README.md

 This playlist has now been uploaded to your Spotify page with the playlist name of today's current date
 <img src="demo/Demo%202%20-%20Spotify.png" alt="Interactive prompt" >

-As listed below you can also tell the program: to be *verbose*, i.e. show raw results from Spotify and OpenAI apis
+You can also tell the program: to be *verbose*, i.e. show raw results from Spotify and OpenAI APIs.
+Also, you can *limit* the number of songs in the final playlist.

-And to *limit* the number of songs in the final playlist.
+Depending on your instructions when running, you can download the entire playlist locally as well.
+You can change the storage folder (e.g. to your local machines Desktop) inside `download.py`

 ## Installation